JulianBirch/cljs-ajax/CONTRIBUTING.md

 See [DEVELOPMENT.md](DEVELOPMENT.md) for the current setup instructions.

 The verified test setup uses Clojure CLI, Node.js/npm, and headless Chrome or Chromium.
 Browser tests require a browser binary on `PATH`, or `CHROME_BIN` set to the executable if needed.
-Obviously, commits that fail the CircleCI build are unlikely to be accepted.
+Commits that fail the GitHub Actions CI build are unlikely to be accepted.
-New releases tend to get announced on Twitter with credit to contributors.
+New releases tend to get announced on Mastodon and Bluesky with credit to contributors.
 If you want an @mention, make sure to tell us your handle.
 Equally, if you don't want to be mentioned, make sure to tell us that.